getbeyondpay/docs/source/index.html.md

 ```

+The `SettlementDelay` tag can be added for sale-auth transactions, and designates the number of batch cycles that the authorization remains "open" (or uncaptured).
+If the sale-auth transaction is not captured before completion of the designated number of batches, then the original authorization will be automatically voided and not captured.

 > In order to capture that authorization and charge the card, you must submit 019 capture `RequestType`, passing the original sale-auth `ReferenceNumber`, and using the `User` and `Password` credentials instead of `AuthenticationTokenId` and `PrivateKey` to authenticate:

+To capture an authorization, simply submit a `RequestType` of `019` for capture, along with passing the reference number of the original authorization as shown here.

 ```xml
 <requestHeader>